0049 941 / 56 76 460

 Autumn festival Ottobrata

-On the Sundays in October, a colorful buzz of activity fills the streets of the small Etna town and Via Roma turns into a promenade.
+Every Sunday in October, a colorful buzz of activity fills the streets of the small Etna village and Via Roma turns into a promenade.
 Visitors get to see the prodotti tipici of the Etna region; craftsmen offer information about traditional and partly ancient Sicilian handicraft.
-From a culinary point of view, the town is a member of the Slow Food movement.
+From a culinary point of view, Zafferana Etnea is a member of the Slow Food movement.

-There are a lot of stands at which you can taste and savor the delicacies on offer.
+There are a lot of stands at which you can taste and enjoy the delicacies on offer.
 In the evening, the local sports field turns into a stage for rock, pop and jazz.

 Palazzolo Acreide